Barking up a storm for a good cause

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-About 70 people showed up to the Clinton Young Farmers Club Bark Up competition last Friday evening at the Clinton Rugby Club.
+About 70 people showed up to the Clinton Young Farmers Club Bark Up competition On October 18 at the Clinton Rugby Club.

 Farmers brought their furry mates to see which woofer came out on top in support of the Otago Rural Support Trust.